jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 50%
 48%
 2023 Global Average \= 64%
-7World Economic Forum.
-Global Cybersecurity Outlook 2022\.
+7 World Economic Forum.
+“Global Cybersecurity Outlook 2022\.”
 January 2022\.
-8Euronews.
-Cybercrime: Insurance giant Axa to stop covering ransomware payments in France.
+8 Euronews.
+“Cybercrime: Insurance giant Axa to stop covering ransomware payments in France.”
 July 2021\.
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 13
-Percentage of CISOs by industry who agree that if impacted by ransomware within the next 12 months, their organization is likely to pay a ransom to restore systemsprevent the release of data.
+Percentage of CISOs by industry who agree that if impacted by ransomware within the next 12 months, their organization is likely to pay a ransom to restore systems/prevent the release of data.
 Most CISOs (62%) are confident that their organization can detect and remove a threat actor using stolen or compromised credentials before any material damage occurs.
 Just 14% disagree.
 This confidence is likely misplaced.
 While most organizations may have adequate endpoint detection and response technology, such tools will not alert on compromised credentials.
 Spotlight on budgets and priorities
-With a look to the future, CISOs priorities for the next two years are largely unchanged from last years report.
+With a look to the future, CISOs’ priorities for the next two years are largely unchanged from last year’s report.
 The desire to innovate (39%), consolidate (37%) and outsource (35%) aspects of cybersecurity remain strong.
 The numbers underline a commitment to these transformational long\-term projects.
-What are the top priorities for your organizations IT security department over the next two years?
+What are the top priorities for your organization’s IT security department over the next two years?
 (Pick up to three.)
 Retail
 Public